-Shou Sugi Ban (burnt cypress) is a traditional Japanese technique in which coniferous wood is charred on one side.
+Shou Sugi Ban, or Yakisugi, is a traditional Japanese technique in which coniferous wood is charred on one side.
 Traditionally, this was done by binding three boards together to form a chimney and starting a fire at the bottom.
 The original reason for charring was, ironically, fire prevention.
 As Japanese houses were mostly made of wood, inhabitants of the villages and towns were very aware of fire risks.
 The scorching of the façades created a fire-retardant carbon layer.
 They also discovered that this layer offered good protection against vermin and fungus.
 The ancient art of Shou Sugi Ban is still being used on houses on the islands of Kanawa’s prefecture.
 Shou Sugi Ban or Yakisugi ties in with the Japanese life philosophy of Wabi Sabi, and the pure vision of beauty.

 Does the carbon layer always stay the same?